getsentry/sentry-go/echo/README.md

 })

 app.GET("/foo", func(ctx echo.Context) error {
-	// sentryecho handler will catch it just fine, and because we attached "someRandomTag"
+	// sentryecho handler will catch it just fine.
+Also, because we attached "someRandomTag"
 	// in the middleware before, it will be sent through as well panic("y tho")
 })